Greece Airbnb & Booking.com Rules 2026: AMA Registration, 60-Day Minimum Stay, Athens Ban & Complete Guide

 | Rhodes (Ρόδος) | Open market | High seasonal demand.
 No special restrictions (as yet).
 AMA mandatory. |

-From 1 March 2026, Thessaloniki becomes the first city outside Athens with a suspension of new AMA registrations in selected areas.
-The government is considering similar measures for Halkidiki, Santorini, Paros and Chania.
+From 1 March 2026, Thessaloniki becomes the first city outside Athens with a suspension of new AMA registrations.
+The government is actively considering similar bans for Halkidiki, Santorini, Mykonos, Paros and Chania (Crete).
+For investors: check the current status before purchasing property for short-term rental in any Greek tourist destination.

 7. Fines Table